javorszky/adventofcode2022/day11/readme.md

 ### Solution

+Heh, this was fun.
+Basically it's... a linked list?
+Of sorts?
+Except each monkey has two connections, and there are a bunch of processors involved as well.

+Each monkey has a buffered channel of integers, where buf = 40, which is slightly longer than all the items all the monkeys have, so sending to it won't block.

+Each monkey also has a test function, a cooldown function, and an op function.
+Test function is the "is this divisible by X?" to make the decision which monkey to throw the item to.

+The cooldown function is the "divide by 3 and round down" for anxiety that they didn't break it.

+The op function is the operation the monkey does.
+Square the number, add a number, etc.

+There's a `new` function that gives us a pointer to a monkey instance that we need to pass all the required details to:
+* a logger
+* name
+* items
+* function to operate
+* function to test (itself a generator)
+* function to cool down

+Once we have all the 8 monkeys, we can then add the success / fail monkeys to each of them.
+We need all 8 to exist before we can pass a pointer to the others to them.

+A round is essentially starting with monkey 0 (in the slice), and calling `run` on it.
+That will drain its queue of items (for loop which breaks if `len(chan) == 0`), do the operation / cooldown / test on it, and then send it off to the appropriate monkey.

+Sending an item is passing the number to the `receive` method of the new monkey.
+That `receive` method pushes the number into the queue, so it's at the end.

+Whenever there's an operation on an item, an internal counter is incremented by one for each monkey.

+Once we've done the 20 rounds, we then sort the monkeys by activity (the value of the counter) in a descending order, and multiply the two biggest numbers, and that's the solution.

 ## Part 2

 You're worried you might not ever get your items back.
 So worried, in fact, that your relief that a monkey's inspection didn't damage an item no longer causes your worry level to be divided by three.